Psalm 58

 Psalm 58 is the 58th psalm of the Book of Psalms, beginning in English in the King James Version: "Do ye indeed speak righteousness, O congregation?".
 In the slightly different numbering system of the Greek Septuagint version of the Bible and the Latin Vulgate, this psalm is Psalm 57.
-In Latin, it is known as In finem ne disperdas David.
+In Latin, it is known as Si vere utique.

 It is one of six psalms labeled a michtam, which may mean an "engraving", "sculpture", "golden", or "secret".
 It is also classified as one of the Imprecatory Psalms.
 Psalm 58 is a companion piece to Psalm 57, which also describes David's difficult relationship with Saul, and both psalms refer in their headings to Altaschith or "Do Not Destroy", possibly an ancient song whose tune was to be used in singing the psalms.

 The psalm forms a regular part of Jewish, Catholic, Lutheran, Anglican and other Protestant liturgies.
 It has been set to music.